leylinTheNinth/clinical_explainer/README.md

 - Support for any HuggingFace multiple-choice model
 - Detailed prediction outputs with confidence scores
 - Memory-efficient processing using generators
-- Explainability using LIME with visualization
+- Explainability using LIME and SHAP with visualization
 - Save and load explanations for later analysis